G-String-Legacy/G_String/vault/general.md

 The code is extensively commented.
 Additionally, complicated algorithms are explained further in the Mind Map.

-Finally, I have to thank [Marco Jakob](https://code.makery.ch/library/javafx-tutorial/) , a superb Swiss teacher of software design and programming.
+Finally, I have to thank [Marco Jacob](https://code.makery.ch/library/javafx-tutorial/) , a superb Swiss teacher of design and programming.
 I owe him the efficient, basic structure of an archetypal, user-friendly, JavaFX based GUI.